 Another thing that is becoming more common in Swiss pharmacies are medical consultations.
 If you have an illness that does not require a doctor or GP, you can go to a pharmacy or drogerie to seek assistance.

-There, they will be able to recommend non-prescription medication to deal with a specific illness.
-Be aware that pharmacies in Switzerland tend to recommend herbal remedies for most conditions and will provide these treatments before any recommendation of more traditional forms of medicine.
+They will be able to recommend non-prescription medication to deal with a specific illness.
+Be aware that pharmacies in Switzerland tend to recommend herbal remedies for most conditions.